s3raph-x00/0x00_Main/scripts/rclone_brute/readme.md

 Password Attempt ---| <br>
 _______________________|------- Failed Attempt ------> Prompt for User Input --------> Process killed after 30 seconds <br>
 <br>
-There are far better ways to do this, I was tied after 3 days of threat hunting after finding the rclone file.
+There are far better ways to do this, I was tired after 3 days of threat hunting after finding the rclone file.
 This was my terrible solution.